Skip to main content

 Caching mechanisms

-Optimizely includes caching behavior that IContentLoader benefits from automatically.
-That’s one reason it’s preferred for reads.
+Optimizely includes caching behavior that IContentLoader benefits from automatically - one key reason it is preferred for reads.

 • Built-in caching: repeated reads can be served from cache instead of the database.

-• Automatic invalidation: publishing/updating content triggers cache invalidation so you don’t serve stale versions.
+• Automatic invalidation: publishing or updating content triggers cache invalidation so you don't serve stale versions.

 Optimizing queries

-• Small sets: load + LINQ filtering is fine (e.g., direct children).
+• Small sets: loading direct children and applying LINQ filtering is fine and readable.

-In many common cases, when you load a content item you get its properties as part of that load.
-That’s generally helpful because you avoid “property-by-property” query patterns.
-The tradeoff is memory pressure if you load too many large items in one go—so the real fix is still: load fewer items.
+When you load a content item, you typically get its properties as part of that load.
+That is generally helpful because it avoids "property-by-property" query patterns.
+The trade-off is memory pressure if you load too many large items in one go - so the real fix is still: load fewer items.

 4. Reporting limitations of core CMS APIs